What is Aromatherapy

 If you are working with essential oils on an emotional level it is good to know that scents trigger the hypothalamus and pituitary to respond to various situations.
 When using essential oils on a physical level, the oils are absorbed into the mucosal lining and the bloodstream and the lymph system in approximately 3 seconds allowing your body to respond to physical ailments and concerns immediately.

 Essential oils do come with some safety concerns and are not water soluble, they are fat soluble.
 It is extremely important to note that they should not be used internally and most require a carrier oil before being applied to the skin.
 Should you accidentally contact the skin with an essential oil - rinse your skin with milk or oil because this will help diffuse the oil on the skin.
 You should also use caution when working with them if you are pregnant and you should keep all essential oils out of the reach of children.
 If you are not comfortable creating your own aromatherapy products, you can always schedule an aromatherapy consultation.

 If you are interested in learning more about Aromatherapy, Aromahead Institute is where I received my Certification as a Professional Aromatherapist and they offer several courses and levels of certification.
-Andrea is very knowledgeable and offers a FREE Blending Class!
+They are very knowledgeable and offers a FREE Blending Class!
 I have also created several aromatherapy products that might interest you as well.